 BYRON HURT: I called the women over to see what they had to say about being called bitches and hoes because of what they were wearing.

-PERSON #9: We are some classy women.
-Just because we want to enjoy the weather and have on some nice shorts and a nice bra, it's just like a panty and bra set.
+PERSON #6: Just because we want to enjoy the weather and have on some nice shorts and a nice bra, it's just like a panty and bra set.

 BYRON HURT: Do you feel like men sexually objectify you?